 Stormwater Management, Solar, and the Site's Remote Monitoring & Operations

-The site will feature:
+The site features:

-Pipes will collect water that would normally flow into a Fond du Lac Avenue storm sewer and bring it onto the site, out of the sewer system.
+Gutters & downspouts that collect rain off of the Fondy Market's buildings, along with a "street cut" (new to Milwaukee) collects water that would normally flow into a Meincke Avenue storm sewer and brings it onto the site, out of the sewer system.

 A 2,500 square foot bioswale that will temporarily hold water in a meadow-like area, reducing pressure on the sewer system during a storm,